siriuxyu/FlashSparse/README.md

 ## Publication

-FlashSparse is accepted by PPoPP 2025.
+**FlashSparse is accepted by PPoPP 2025**.
 See the Arxiv **[preprint version of the paper](https://arxiv.org/abs/2412.11007)**.
 FlashSparse significantly reduces the computation redundancy for unstructured sparsity on Tensor Cores through a **Swap-and-Transpose** mapping strategy.

 ## 1. Clone this project.
 ```